Councils may provide an annual allowance to elected members using their own devices to communicate with local authorities or ratepayers.

 While the Authority has a strong preference for direct provision of equipment, the decision on whether elected members can use personal devices and the nature of the technology required will be a local decision.

-The Authority believes Councils should provide each elected official with a:
+Councils may provide each elected official with a:

-Equipment should remain the property of the council and be replaced or updated at least every 3 years.
+The equipment will remain the property of the council and be replaced/updated at least every 3 to 5 years or according to the council's ICT life cycle replacement plan.

-The council should also cover the costs of any consumables required.
+The council may also cover the costs of any consumables required.

 If a local authority requests that members use their own equipment to perform their functions, the local authority may pay an allowance.